-always-on-dest Directs the security device to send an ARP request for any incoming packet with a heading containing a MAC address not yet listed in the device's MAC address table.
-This may be necessary when packets originate from server load-balancing (SLB) switches or from devices using the Hot Standby Router clear [ cluster ] arp cluster Propagates the clear operation to all other devices in an NSRP cluster.
+always-on-dest

-Protocol/Virtual Router Redundancy Protocol (HSRP/VRRP).
+Directs the security device to send an ARP request for any incoming packet with a heading containing a MAC address not yet listed in the device's MAC address table.
+This may be necessary when packets originate from server load-balancing (SLB) switches or from devices using the Hot Standby Router Protocol/Virtual Router Redundancy Protocol (HSRP/VRRP).